 During ODID's Induction Week, time is allocated for students to meet with course supervisors.
-If for any reason this proves impossible, then it is imperative students meet with their supervisor in the first week of term.
-Students should notify the Course Director as soon as possible if they fail to make contact with their supervisor.
-It is important for students to reach an agreement with their course supervisor about the means and frequency of communication.
+If for any reason this proves impossible, then it is imperative you meet with your supervisor in the first week of term.
+You should notify the Course Director as soon as possible if you fail to make contact with your supervisor.
+It is important for you to reach an agreement with your course supervisor about the means and frequency of communication.

-Students may approach members of staff other than their supervisor to discuss aspects of their work on an informal basis.
+You may approach members of staff other than your supervisor to discuss aspects of your work on an informal basis.

-If a student wishes to change supervisors, they should speak to the Course Director.
+If you wish to change supervisors, you should speak to the Course Director.